markowskijustin/markowskijustin/README.md

 I'm a PhD Candidate in Health Economics at the Yale School of Public Health.
 I study the healthcare safety net, applying rigorous empirical methods to policy-relevant questions with the goal of improving health outcomes and reducing disparities.

-A little bit about me:
+Here's a little bit about me:
 - 🔭 My current research is focused on studying and optimizing the organization and delivery of healthcare for traditionally underserved populations
 - 🌱 I’m currently learning Bayesian approaches to modeling spatial data
 - 💬 Ask me about the health care safety net, causal inference methods, and policy-applications of data science